amincoding/FASSILA/README.md

-# FASSILA : A fakenews and sentiment analysis corpus for the algerian dialect
+# FASSILA A Corpus for FakeNews Detection and Sentiment Analysis for the Algerian Dialect